Rio Bravo (film): Plot

 Joe Burdette, the spoiled younger brother of wealthy land baron Nathan Burdette, taunts town drunk Dude by tossing money into a spittoon.
 The sheriff, John T. Chance, stops Dude from reaching into the spittoon, prompting Dude to lash out and knock Chance unconscious.
-Joe starts to beat up Dude for fun, then shoots and kills an unarmed bystander who had tried to intervene.
-Chance recovers, follows Joe into Nathan's personal saloon, and, with help from a penitent Dude, arrests Joe for murder.
+Joe beats up Dude for fun, while two of his friends hold Dude, then shoots and kills an unarmed bystander who had tried to intervene.
+Chance recovers, follows Joe into another saloon, and with help from a penitent Dude, arrests Joe for murder.

 Chance's friend Pat Wheeler attempts to enter town with a wagon train of supplies and dynamite, but has to force his way through Nathan Burdette's men.
-Chance reveals that he, Dude (who used to be a deputy before he became a drunk), and his lame old deputy Stumpy are all that stand between Nathan's small army and Joe, whom they wish to free.
-Chance notices young gunslinger Colorado Ryan in Wheeler's wagon train, but Colorado promises he doesn't want to start any trouble.
+Chance reveals that Dude (who used to be a deputy before he became a drunk), his lame old deputy Stumpy, and he are all that stand between Nathan's small army and Joe, whom they wish to free.
+Chance notices young gunslinger Colorado Ryan in Wheeler's wagon train, but Colorado promises he does not want to start any trouble.

 That night, Carlos Robante, the owner of the local hotel, warns Chance that Wheeler is trying to recruit fighters.
 Chance tries to stop Wheeler, not wanting anyone to get hurt on his account.
-Wheeler asks if Colorado could help, but Colorado declines, feeling that it's not his fight.
+Wheeler asks if Colorado could help, but Colorado declines, feeling that it is not his fight.
 Chance then notices a rigged card game at the hotel.
-Recognizing one of the players as "Feathers", the widow of a cheating gambler, Chance confronts her.
-However, Colorado reveals that another player is the cheater.
+Recognizing one of the players as "Feathers", the widow of a cheating gambler, Chance confronts her, but Colorado reveals that another player is the cheater.

 Out in the street, Wheeler is gunned down.
-Chance and Dude pursue the killer into Nathan's saloon, and Chance allows Dude to prove himself and confront the killer.
-Dude has everyone in the Saloon put their gun on the floor and starts looking for someone with muddy boots while facing the taunting of Nathan's men, when he realizes none of them fit the match he walks to the bar to get a drink when he suddenly sees the glass of beer which has become red due to the blood falling inside of it.
-He then kills the murderer who was hiding in the ceiling and earns the respect of Nathan's men like this.
-Colorado and the rest of Wheeler's men are forced to stay in town to await a court order releasing Wheeler's possession, and the wagons are left behind the Burdette warehouse.
+Chance and Dude pursue the killer into Nathan's saloon, and Chance allows Dude to prove himself and confront the killer, earning the respect of Nathan's men.
+Colorado and the rest of Wheeler's men are forced to stay in town to await a court order releasing Wheeler's possessions, and the wagons are left behind the Burdette warehouse.
 After Feathers secretly stays up all night with a shotgun to guard Chance, an irritated Chance orders Feathers to leave town for her safety.
 She refuses, and the two begin to bond.